Crompulence/cpl-library/README.md

-CPL Library is a communications and topology management system for coupling any continuum fluid dynamics (CFD) solver to any molecular dynamics (MD) code written in either python, C, C++ or Fortran.
+CPL Library is a communications and topology management system for coupling any continuum fluid dynamics (CFD) solver to any molecular dynamics (MD) code written in either Python, C, C++ or Fortran.
 For more details about the philosophy, range of validity and aims of this software, please see the [wikki page](https://github.com/Crompulence/cpl-library/wiki/CPL-Library) and our dedicated website [www.cpl-library.org](http://www.cpl-library.org)